Book of Divinity Chapters III and IV

 21. The sixteenth Divan law was of the same spirit, which was: Having fulfilled the part

-of assistant physician, he shall be promoted to the full rank of N
+of assistant physician, he shall be promoted to the full rank of NURSE.
+And in that

 department he shall serve ten years, which completeth his emancipation in that order, and